sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-832] - Options to set short name for loan, charge and saving products
  - [MIFOSX-845] - Option to activate or inactivate a staff
  - [MIFOSX-849] - Update search API to include group external Id as a search parameter
- - [MIFOSX-866] - Return Transaction Type of loan or savings transaction associated with a journal entry
+ - [MIFOSX-866] - Return Transaction Type of loan or savings cashTransaction associated with a journal entry

 Bugs
  - [MIFOSX-720] - In modify loan application (Undo disbursal - Undo approval) if charge to be collected from savings is deleted then not able to save the application.